course-dprep/IMDb-ActorInfluence/README.md

 | genre               | Genre associated with the title
 | primaryName         | Name by which person is most often credited
 | primaryProfession   | Profession by which person is most often credited
-| actorExperience     | Experience of the actor/actress
+| actorExperience     | Number of movies an actor has been in

 ## Results